The best luxury hotels in Dublin

 Conrad Dublin, Saint Kevin’s

 From its prime city centre location to its literary-themed cocktails at Lemuel’s Bar, the Conrad has plenty to offer discerning travellers visiting the Irish capital.
-Having emerged from a refurbishment that was only completed this year, the hotel has overhauled the presidential suite, lobby and exterior, in addition to introducing new dining concepts such as acclaimed Irish chef Anna Haugh’s pop-up restaurant serving modern Irish fine dining.
-Elsewhere, Lemuel’s offers international dishes, unique cocktails, and a traditional high tea, while the Terrace Kitchen and Social House has a seasonal menu and outdoor dining spaces for the warmer months.
+In a 2017 refurbishment the hotel overhauled its presidential suite, lobby and exterior, in addition to introducing new dining concepts such as Lemuel’s offering international dishes, unique cocktails, and a traditional high tea, while The Coburg and The Terrace were relaunched in April this year with the decor incorporating hand-painted murals by Irish artist Ciara O’Neill.

 Dublin’s rich literary heritage blends with modern design at the Conrad, which overlooks the city’s famed National Concert Hall, while the winding paths of St Stephen’s Green are moments away.
 Hunker down in one of the 192 bedrooms, some of which boast views towards the city’s mountains.